 - Are located throughout the body rather than in one area

-- Appear along with unintentional weight loss, persistent fevers or night sweats
+- Appear along with unexplained weight loss, persistent fevers or night sweats

 - Develop just above your collarbone or in your armpit, especially if there’s no explanation for them